Idyllic school trip

 Students use vocabulary found in their workbook, related to nature and the environment as they enjoy a guided walk through the nature reserve at San Pedro, where they will see the famous salt flats and the flamingoes in the wild.
 The group will need to take towels and flip-flops as there is a popular mud bath experience to finish off the excursion.

-As you'd expect, this is one of our most popular activity centres - so if your students like water sports, call us today on 01273 827 327.
-This is a 5 day sample itinerary, you can add to or change.
+As you'd expect, this is one of our most popular activity centres.
+If your students like water sports, call us today on 01273 827 327.
+Above is a five-day sample itinerary to which you can add to or change as you like.
 Please contact us for a quote on a tailor-made tour or complete our online quote request form.